juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 I wasn’t too impressed with the results, but I couldn’t shake the feeling that there was more to this.
 If anything, I figured I’d do this, write about it, and save any developers who stumble across my website a bit of time.
 But I was really surprised with what I found.

 I sought out to see if PWAs could benefit the work I do daily with content marketing websites, and I was able to reach 100/100.
-You’ll see exactly what I did toward the end of this article, but I figured while I’m here, we could talk through it together.
+You’ll see exactly what I did toward the end of this article, but I figured while I’m here, we could walk through it together.

 To begin, let’s get on the same page and define exactly what a PWA is.
 Google (you might have heard of this company before) says:
 <blockquote>